Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Unramified Brauer groups of symmetric products

 Since all varieties involved are regular and integral, the unramified Brauer group \(\Brnr(-)\) is a natural subgroup of \(\Br(-)\).
-By functoriality of the unramified Brauer group, we may restrict the previous diagram to obtain:
+By functoriality of the unramified Brauer group, we may restrict the top row of the previous diagram to obtain